-New figures show that government funding increases have massively favoured private schools over public schools across Australia since 2009.
-Total government funding per student in public schools was cut between 2009 and 2016 while large funding increases were provided to Catholic and Independent schools.
-Even during the Gonski funding period of 2013-2016 funding increases for private schools far outstripped the increase for public schools.Continue reading “New Figures Show States Have Cut Funding to Public Schools”
+New figures show that total government funding per student in public schools adjusted for inflation (“real funding”) was cut between 2009 and 2017 while funding for Catholic and Independent schools increased massively.
+Even during the Gonski funding period of 2013-2017 the funding increase for private schools was over three times the increase for public schools.Continue reading “The Facts About School Funding in Australia”

 Here is a list of studies since 2015 showing that money matters in education, especially for disadvantaged schools and students.
 Many of these studies have been reviewed on this site.
 The list was updated on 3 April 2020.Continue reading “Studies Since 2015 Showing that Money Matters in Education”

 Three new US studies have found that increasing funding for disadvantaged students increases school results.
 They bring to 21 the number of studies in the last five years showing that funding increases targeted at disadvantaged students improves achievement.
 This is a remarkable degree of unanimity amongst education economists.
 Even notorious sceptics of the worth of increasing school spending such as Professor Eric Hanushek from Stanford University (USA) and The Economist magazine have been forced to concede that money matters for disadvantaged students.Continue reading “More Studies Show That Money Really Does Matter in Education”

 For the past couple of decades, proponents of vouchers for private schools have been pushing the idea that vouchers work.